Flotomate/product_docs/source/change-management/inside-a-change.rst

 Approval Process
 ----------------

--  Whether you create Approval manually or ask for Approval, once created it follows the same Approval process.
+-  Whether the technician creates the Approval manually or ask for the Approval, once created it follows the same Approval process.

 -  Technicians can view all the approvers, their statuses and comments